Signal Transmission

 Basic Transmission

-The basic digital transmission is consist of a driver, transmission medium, and a receiver.
+The basic digital transmission consists of a driver, a transmission medium, and a receiver.

 Logic level